Airport

 Who do I call for water service or disconnect?

-The Customer Service Division (785-587-2480) handles the water billing from sign-up to shut-off.
+Customer Service handles the water billing from signup to shutoff.
+Call 785-587-2480 to connect or disconnect service today.
 They will set up your account for billing and answer questions regarding your account.

 What is water hardness?